dotnet/docs-maui/docs/fundamentals/localization.md

 #### Windows

 The required language resources should be specified in the `<Resources>` node of the *Package.appxmanifest* file.
-Replace `<Resource Language="x-generate">` with `<Resource />` elemnts for each of your supported languages.
+Replace `<Resource Language="x-generate">` with `<Resource />` elements for each of your supported languages.
 For example, the following markup specifies that "en" and "ar" localized resources are available:

 ```xml
 <Resources>